-Technical advances have improved safety, efficacy of ESD
+Technical advances have improved safety, efficacy of endoscopic submucosal dissection

 Endoscopic management of gastrointestinal tumors has progressed rapidly in the last two decades.
 Endoscopic mucosal resection (EMR), for example, was first developed to treat early gastric cancer but has since been widely adopted for other indications, including removal of sessile or flat neoplasms in the colon and early Barrett's adenocarcinoma.
 The relative simplicity, safety and efficacy of EMR have made it an accepted alternative to surgical interventions such as esophagectomy.